mscoggs/flare_cycles/README.md

 # flare_cycles
-Searching for changes in flare rates using Kepler Data
+Searching for stellar cycles using changes in flare rates.
+Data provided by Kepler.

 Our candidate star, showing a promising decline in flare rate in the fractional flare luminosity space (FFL)